lahdjirayhan/drive-kesma-library-linker/README.md

 Because some of those capabilities i.e `(attendance-recorder)` and `(zoom-link-finder)` requires valid credential to go past campus web login portal, the bot also has one additional capability:

-- `(auth)` Remember your login credentials and associate it with your LINE account.
+- `(authorize)` Remember your login credentials and associate it with your LINE account.

 # Keywords

 The bot will only respond to certain key identifiers (characters/words).
 It will ignore all chats, except:

-## `*auth`
+## `auth`

-Usage: `*auth`
+Usage: `auth`

 What it does: Sends you a link that displays a page titled "Sign In".
 The said page is just a way for the bot to ask for your credentials [1].
 It does not check whether the given credentials are correct.
-It merely remembers the given credentials and associates them with your LINE account (i.e. the LINE account that asked for `*auth` beforehand).
+It merely remembers the given credentials and associates them with your LINE account (i.e. the LINE account that asked for `auth` beforehand).

 If you always get a login failed chat on using bot's capability that requires valid credentials i.e. `(attendance-recorder)`, it may be an indication that the bot remembers an invalid or wrong credential detail.

 The bot needs your valid credentials to go through campus web portal's sign-in page.
 The credentials provided are used when necessary, i.e. by `(attendance-recorder)`.
 I acknowledge that storing credentials in a database is a security weakness.
 However, I'd like to note that while they're stored in a cloud database, they're encrypted.

 Note: each login link is for one-time use only.
-If you need another login link (i.e. to make correction for your previously wrong password, or to update the bot when you change your password in campus website), you can use `*auth` again to request another login link.
+If you need another login link (i.e. to make correction for your previously wrong password, or to update the bot when you change your password in campus website), you can use `auth` again to request another login link.
 The credentials entered in the next login link will overwrite any credentials previously associated with your LINE account.

-## `*deauth`
+## `deauth`

-Usage: `*deauth`
+Usage: `deauth`

 What it does: Removes/forgets the authorization detail previously associated with your LINE account.

-## `!` (Identifier to trigger `attendance-recorder`)
+## `absen` (Identifier to trigger `attendance-recorder`)

-Usage: `!COURSE_NAME ATTENDANCE_CODE` without whitespace between `!` and `COURSE_NAME`.
-Example: `!ekon 123123` or `!ansur 999999`
+Usage:
+- to display all available course codes: `absen`
+- to record your attendance on a certain course using certain attendance code: `absen COURSE_NAME ATTENDANCE_CODE`.
+Example: `absen ekon 123123` or `absen ansur 999999`

-What it does: Tells the bot to go recording attendance on course `COURSE_NAME` with code `ATTENDANCE_CODE`.
+What it does: Tells the bot to go logging in to online course portal and recording attendance on course `COURSE_NAME` with code `ATTENDANCE_CODE`.

 `COURSE_NAME` can be a full course name e.g. `statistika non parametrik`, or an abbreviation e.g. `statnonpar`.
 The bot does not support every possible course name or abbreviation.
 It has a pre-specified dictionary about these names and abbreviations.